 The use of eGFR (estimated Glomerular Filtration Rate) allows the identification of minor degrees of renal impairment that may go unnoticed by the use of the serum creatinine alone.
+It is used in the detection and monitoring of 'stable' patients with suspected or established Chronic Kidney Disease (CKD).

-The eGFR is not valid under the age of 18 years and in acutely ill patients.
-An eGFR >60ml/min/1.73m2 does not exclude CKD stages 1 and 2.
+The eGFR is not valid under the age of 18 years and in acutely ill patients. eGFR should be multiplied by 1.2 for African-Caribbean patients.